Hi there! I'm Jessica, AKA Ms. Phillips :)

 Gifted Program Contact - School Counselors serve as the Gifted Program contact.
 Please contact me with any questions about the YCSD EXTEND gifted education program and referral process.

-Referrals - If you are in need of assistance, your school counselor can help by locating community resources or referrals for long-term counseling.
+Referrals - School Counselors can help by locating community resources or referrals for long-term counseling if you are in need of assistance.